leiteway/Hollywow-API/README.md

 * __helpers:__ contains the import and export validations from express-validator.
 * __models__: the model of database.
 * __node_modules:__ contains all the dependencies of your project.
 When you install packages using npm, they are stored here.
-* __routes:__ route definitions for the methods of the API
+* __routes:__ route definitions for the methods of the API.
 * __test:__ unit and integration tests in one file.
 * __validators:__ contains the validations of the methods of the CRUD.
 * __.env:__ is a configuration file commonly used to store environment variables.
-* __.gitignore:__  Specifies files and folders ignored by Git to prevent irrelevant or automatically generated files from being tracked.
+* __.gitignore:__  specifies files and folders ignored by Git to prevent irrelevant or automatically generated files from being tracked.
 * __app.js:__ entry point of the application.
 * __config.js:__ application configuration, such as database and server configuration.
-* __package.json and package-lock.json:__ These files contain metadata about your project and its dependencies.
+* __package.json and package-lock.json:__ these files contain metadata about your project and its dependencies.
 They also include scripts for running various tasks like starting the development server or building the production bundle.
-* __README.md:__ This file typically contains instructions on how to set up and run your project, as well as any other relevant information for contributors or users.
+* __README.md:__ this file typically contains instructions on how to set up and run your project, as well as any other relevant information for contributors or users.

 # Technologies 🛠